Sparks29032/Convert_to_ASCII/README.md

 Here, you can upload files to the box.

 Then, choose a scale factor you want the output to be created in.
 For larger files, a scale of 0.2 provides pretty good quality.
+You can also choose if you want the final file to be a txt file.
+If so, you can then change the wideness of the final output.

-Now, hit convert to convert your file into ascii!
+Finally, hit convert to convert your file into ascii!
 Note, 1:1 conversions usually take a pretty long time.
 Once conversion is finished, the uploads should disappear.
 All converted files will be placed in a local folder "completed" in the same directory as create_app.py.